Ethel-tech/single-page-cv/README.md

 # single-page-cv
-This project was built primarily with HTML and is deployed to Netlify.
+This project was built primarily with HTML and is deployed to Netlify(link below).
 The project attempts to implement the following checklist correctly.

 Semantically correct HTML structure.